willfaught/paige/README.md

 ## Design

-HTML metadata is set automatically.
+The HTML metadata is set automatically.
 The HTML author is the site author.
 The HTML description is the page description.
 The HTML keywords is a union of the page keywords, tags, and categories.

 The HTML title is the page title, followed by a middle dot, followed by the site title.
 If one is missing, the other is used without the middle